 The table shows the general roles of nervous system biomarkers involved in male libido.
 However, it is vital to remember two things.
 One, the neurotransmitters must be present in adequate levels along with adequate levels of testosterone.
 And two, they must be in balance with each other for optimal performance.

-For men suffering from low libido or those wanting to enhance performance, balance between neurotransmitters and testosterone is very important.
+For men suffering from low libido or those wanting to enhance performance, the balance between neurotransmitters and testosterone is very important.

 Neurotransmitter and hormone levels can be assessed easily with NeuroLab’s easy, at-home collection tests available through Sanesco.
 Sign up or log in to order the HPA-G Complete profile.
 If you are a patient, find a healthcare provider near you.